brothanek/Notes-App/README.md

 Backend:

 1. Open folder Notes-app-master/backend and run: npm i
-2. After the installation is completed enter command: npm run dev
+2. After the installation is completed enter command: npm start
 3. The database is now running on localhost:5000